 I went directly to the salesperson and told him the car was no good and argued with him as to why he sold a bad car to my 70 year old mother.
 He also represented to my mother that the car had a 30 day warranty on it but when his boss finalized the contract he wrote "no warranty implied or inferred" in any event, Clemmie told us to bring the car back on Monday 4/9.
 I DID and the car was there until it was picked up on 4/28.
 The plates were not yet in as they needed my mothers insurance card to get the plates - so we drove the car home and parked it on the way home I noticed the car was shuddering very much like it was before they claimed to fix it.
 I parked the car in my driveway and the plates came in 2 days later.

 On Wednesday may 8 we tried to move the car from the driveway but the car was shaking uncontrollably and kept shutting off.
 I called the salesman and told him the car was not able to be driven and he told me he would speak to his boss and have someone come pick up the car.
 I have not heard from him since

-Hyundai of Paramus Company Profile
+Hyundai of Paramus Company Information

 - Company Name:

 - (201) 845-0700